 Please complete the on-line untracked module The Prohibited List of True Sport Clean 101.

-The WADA Prohibited List is updated regularly, and the CMWFHC will make every effort possible to provide the most recent version of the WADA List of Prohibited Substances:
+The WADA Prohibited List is updated regularly, and the CMWFHCM will make every effort possible to provide the most recent version of the WADA List of Prohibited Substances:

 Module 3: Supplements

 Please complete the on-line untracked module Supplements of True Sport Clean 101.